 5. How can I see more of your work?
 There are four different ways.

 a.
 Video: I will be adding videos shortly to my website http://www.wsggallery.com/Sculpture-Pages/Available-Sculpture-WSG-Gallery.htm of the sculptures in-house.
 A sculpture can then be seen in-the-round, as if you were there, in addition to the current four – five different still photographic views.

 b.
 Public Art: The latest news and sculpture being used in Public Art is shown on my website at: http://www.wsggallery.com/Carl-Whats-New.htm

 c.
-Galleries: My work can be seen in-person at four places.
-They are: My Studio in Martinsburg, Somerhill Gallery in Durham, NC, Chasen Galleries in Richmond, VA, and the Progressive Galleries in Lancaster, PA.
-Addresses & websites for galleries are at: http://www.wsggallery.com/Carl-Galleries.htm .
+Galleries: My work can be seen in-person at three places.
+They are: My Studio in Martinsburg, Chasen Galleries in Richmond, VA, and the Gina Woodruff Gallery in Long Beach, CA. Addresses & websites for galleries are at: http://www.wsggallery.com/Carl-Galleries.htm .

 d.
 Art Consultants: call or email me, and I can suggest some art consultants in your area that can help you decide on an appropriate sculpture.

 6. Where do you get your inspiration?
 Inspiration comes from the world around me.
 My work is to reawaken or reacquaint the viewer with positive themes.
 These themes include the Music Theme, Motion Theme, Striving Theme, Tranquil Theme, and the Exuberant Theme.
 Here is an overview of what the different themes are and what sculptures belong with which theme at: http://www.wsggallery.com/Sculpture-Pages/About-Sculpture-Themes.htm .